 It is possible to get dengue up to four times in a lifetime as there are 4 serotypes of the dengue virus, which are DenV-1, DenV-2, DenV-3, and DenV-4.

 Those who recover from an infection will have lifelong immunity against the specific serotype which infected them.
 While there is evidence of cross-protection, meaning that you may enjoy some immunity against other strains as well, this is only temporary and disappears over the months following infection.

 Do the 4 different dengue fever strains differ in severity and symptoms?

-For example, a study in 2012 showed that individuals infected with DENV-3 had a higher prevalence of musculoskeletal and gastrointestinal symptoms such as nausea and vomiting.
-Individuals infected with DENV-4 had a higher prevalence of respiratory and skin manifestations such as rashes.
+In general, the symptoms of a dengue infection from any of the 4 strains are similar.
+However, differences in clinical manifestations have been reported.
+For example, a study in 2012 showed that individuals infected with DENV-3 had a higher prevalence of musculoskeletal and gastrointestinal symptoms such as nausea and vomiting, while individuals infected with DENV-4 had a higher prevalence of respiratory and skin manifestations such as rashes.